LIBOR Transition and IBOR Reforms

-LIBOR is published in five currencies (euro, Japanese yen, pound sterling, Swiss franc and US dollar) and for seven interest periods (ranging from overnight to 12 months).
-Certain jurisdictions have their local benchmark for their currency such as EURIBOR and EONIA for EUR, the Tokyo Interbank Offered Rate (TIBOR) for JPY, the Hong Kong Interbank Offered Rate (HIBOR) for Hong Kong Dollar and the Singapore Interbank Offered Rate (SIBOR) for Singapore Dollar.
+LIBOR is published in five currencies (euro, Japanese yen, pound sterling, Swiss franc and US dollar) and for seven interest periods (ranging from overnight to 12 months.
+Certain currencies also use specific benchmarks such as EURIBOR and EONIA for EUR, the Tokyo Interbank Offered Rate (TIBOR) for JPY, the Hong Kong Interbank Offered Rate (HIBOR) for Hong Kong Dollar and the Singapore Interbank Offered Rate (SIBOR) for Singapore Dollar.

 The issues which affect the perceived robustness of LIBOR (such as the lack of interbank lending transactions on which to base the rate) also affect other interbank offered rates (IBORs) such as the Euro Interbank Offered Rate (EURIBOR).

 In addition to IBORs, other interest rate benchmarks are being looked at.
 For example, the Euro Overnight Index Average (EONIA) will be using a new calculation methodology from 2 October 2019 before being replaced by €STR from 3 January 2022.